tercen/developers_guide/source/operator-dev_python.Rmd

+# (PART\*) Python Operator development {.unnumbered}

+# Getting familiar with Tercen Studio

+* Go to Tercen local instance

+* Create a project, upload data and create a new workflow

+* Table Step and Data Step

 # Developing a Python Operator

 In this tutorial, we will walk you through the process of developing a Python operator for Tercen.
 We will cover the entire development workflow, from setting up your environment to installing and using your operator in Tercen.